towolf/towolf.github.com/docs/PsychMatlabTests/StaleDirectoryCacheBug.markdown

 Rebuilding the cache would be quite acceptable since this will be triggered only when a new file is added \(which is rare\), not when an existing file is modified.
-Thus the needed code is trivial, the performance loss is negligible, and the increase in user\-perceived reliability of operation enormously increased.
-It is hard to describe how incredibly distressing it is to find Matlab saying that a just\-saved file does not exist.
-No amount of documenting of such counter\-intuitive behavior will make users "expect" this.
+Thus the needed code is trivial, the performance loss is negligible, and the increase in user-perceived reliability of operation enormously increased.
+It is hard to describe how incredibly distressing it is to find Matlab saying that a just-saved file does not exist.
+No amount of documenting of such counter-intuitive behavior will make users "expect" this.

 \>This is in response to Case ID:  230202